5 Random variables

 Using this formula, the sum of 1,000 people playing has standard error of about $32:

 As a result, when 1,000 people bet on red, the casino is expected to win $50 with a standard error of $32.
-It therefore seems like a safe bet.
-But we still haven’t answered the question: how likely is it to lose money?
-Here the CLT will help.
+It therefore seems like a safe bet to install more roulette wheels.
+But we still haven’t answered the question: How likely is the casino to lose money?
+The CLT will help in this regard.

-The exact probability for the casino winnings can be computed exactly, rather than an approximation, using the binomial distribution.
-However, here we focus on the CLT, which can be generally applied to sums of random variables in a way that the binomial distribution can’t.
+The exact probability for the casino winnings can be computed precisely, rather than approximately, using the binomial distribution.
+However, here we focus on the CLT, which can be applied more broadly to sums of random variables in a way that the binomial distribution cannot.

 5.7 Central Limit Theorem